QRIS Simulation Platform

 QRIS can be used to evaluate RIS-aided system performance in various geometric locations with different numbers of UCs, operating frequencies, and scenario configurations.
 A distinctive feature of QRIS is the ability to consider the simultaneous usage of several RISs and their interaction.

-To get more information about QRIS, please read the paper below (link will be active once the paper is published)
+To get more information about QRIS, please read the paper below.

 Please cite this paper if you use QRIS.